jerryz920/SAFE-latte/docs/safe-slang.md

 Note the use of helper functions `label()` to generate a label and `link()` to retrieve a linked logic set.

-`label()` has two forms with one or two parameters: (label) and (identity, label).
-It produces a token in the form of <identity hash>:<hash of label>, where identity comes either from the invoker (the single parameter form) or from the first parameter.
+`label()` has two forms with one or two parameters: (identifier) and (identity, identifier).
+It produces a token in the form of `<identity hash>:<hash of identifier>`, where identity comes either from the invoker (the single parameter form) or from the first parameter and identifier is a string.

 ## Queries